How to Potty Train an Older Dog in an Apartment [Fast & Effective] Skip to content

 How to Potty Train an Older Dog in an Apartment (Fast and Effectively)

-Dogs prefer to avoid going to the bathroom where they live.
+Dogs naturally avoid going to the bathroom where they sleep and eat.
+That instinct works in your favor.

-The first, and the most recommended is to potty train your dog to go outside to do his things.
+The first, and the one most trainers recommend, is teaching your dog to go outside.

 Evaluating the Situation